plugins-demo-2015/demo/amibuilder/README.md

 This will vagrant up - get the box provisioned and then spit out an AMI from it.

-Once the ImageId has been printed - the image will still be pending - use the AWS console to see its current status
+Once the ImageId has been printed - the image will still be pending - use the AWS console to see its current status.

+When the AMI has been generated - replace the `runnerami` field in the `.aws_secrets` file to be the generated AMI id.

+This means the runner will use the AMI we just built.